Here are 7 of the most beautiful places to visit in Ohio. Ohio is a big state and there is a lot to see. Where is your favorite place to see in Ohio?

 7 of the Most Beautiful Places to Visit in Ohio

-Stepping onto the trails that are part of the Hocking Hills state parks is like stepping into Middle Earth.
+Stepping onto the trails that are part of Hocking Hills State Park is like stepping into Middle Earth.
 Easily one of the most scenic places to visit in Ohio, the awe-inspiring park provides luscious greenery, deep gorges, majestic waterfalls, and spectacular cliffs.
 There are also a vast amount of caves and extraordinarily tall hemlocks where one may expect to encounter a hobbit or elf.

 Read more about the area: A Hocking Hills Romantic Getaway for Two

 The Franklin Park Conservatory and Botanical Gardens is roughly 90 beautiful acres located close to downtown Columbus.
 The park gives guests the chance to explore magical gardens, phenomenal vegetation, and entrancing plant diversity.
 The spectacular beauty of the conservatory will have you in awe.
-And until November, guests have the opportunity to experience Chihuly: Celebrating Nature from 7–10 pm on the second Friday of September, October, and November.
+And until January 2021, guests have the opportunity to experience the Chihuly Collection, a permanent collection of 19 glass installations.
+Experience Chihuly nights from 7-10 pm.

-Read more about things to do in Columbus here —-> Ten Things to do in Columbus with Kids (but anyone would enjoy)
+Read more about things to do in Columbus Ohio.

 Read about more things to do in the area——> 9 Covered Bridges in Marietta Ohio that You Must See